AVillarGarea/nsx-t_ansible_lab_deployment/README.md

 # nsx-t_ansible_lab_deployment

+# Intro
+The process I followed to get to this playbook is explained on the following Wordpress blog https://avillargarea.wordpress.com/2018/09/10/my-experience-with-nsx-and-ansible/

 # Be aware that
 On "deploy-nsx-v2.2.yml" you need to replace line 127 with the URL of your own repo.
 This is how it looks like in my playbook: "url: https://YOUR_REPO/nsx-lcp-{{ ubuntu_lcp_build }}-ubuntu-xenial_amd64.tar.gz"